George I of Imereti

-George I (გიორგი I, Giorgi I; died 1392), of the Bagrationi dynasty, was king of Western Georgia from 1389 to 1392.
+George I (გიორგი I; died 1392), of the Bagrationi dynasty, was king of Western Georgia (Imereti) from 1389 to 1392.

 Biography

-George was born into the family of Bagrat I, the duke (and ex-king) of Imereti, and his wife, of the Jaqeli family of Samtskhe.
+George was the second son of Bagrat I of Imereti, the duke (and ex-king) of Imereti, and his wife, Natela, daughter of Qvarqvare I Jaqeli.

 He succeeded as king of Imereti on the death of his elder brother, Alexander I, who had proclaimed himself king in opposition to King Bagrat V of Georgia during Timur's invasion of the country.
 Unlike his predecessor, George initially enjoyed more success in consolidating his power over Imereti; more fortresses were seized from Bagrat's loyalists and his protégé, Arsen, was installed as catholicos of the church in 1390.
 In 1392, he led his army to subdue Vameq I Dadiani, Duke of Mingrelia, but he suffered a crushing defeat and was killed on the battlefield.
 At Vameq's invitation, Bagrat V's son, George VII, occupied Imereti, reuniting it with the Kingdom of Georgia.
-George's brother, Constantine, and nephew, Demetrius, son of Alexander, fled to the North Caucasus, in the Balkar lands (Basiani of the Georgian sources).
+George's brother, Constantine, and nephew, Demetrius, son of Alexander I, fled to the North Caucasus, in the Balkar lands (Basiani of the Georgian sources).